Corydalis bulbous : Planting, Cultivation, and Care

 Corydalis solida

 Corydalis solida requires little maintenance.
-In summer, the soil should remain moist: ensure regular watering, especially during hot, dry weather.
-You can apply a mulch such as flax mulch or ramial chipped wood (RCW) around the base to retain moisture.
+In summer, the soil should remain cool: ensure regular watering, especially during dry and hot weather.
+You can apply a mulch such as flax mulch or ramial chipped wood (RCW) at the base to retain moisture.
 Stop watering during the summer dormancy period.

-In early spring before flowering, spread some well-rotted compost around your corydalis plants to enrich the soil.
+At the very beginning of spring before flowering, spread some well-decomposed compost around your corydalis to enrich the soil.

-During the flowering period, remove faded flowers as they appear to encourage new blooms.
+During the flowering period, remove faded flowers as they appear to encourage the emergence of new flowers.

 Only cut back the foliage to ground level once it has completely withered, allowing the bulb time to replenish its reserves.

 This corydalis is rarely affected by diseases and pests in well-drained soil.
 Excess moisture can cause bulb rot.
 However, gastropods may feast on the young foliage in spring.
-Slug treatment from February onwards is essential.
-Follow our advice to protect it from slugs and snails.
-The solid-tubered corydalis can be affected by downy mildew and rust, particularly during prolonged dry spells.
+A slug treatment from February onwards is essential.
+Follow our advice to protect it from the appetite of slugs and snails.
+The solid-tubered corydalis can be affected by downy mildew and rust, especially during prolonged dry spells.

-The bulbous corydalis tends to self-seed.
-To obtain new young plants, you can collect the seed from the current year and sow them in autumn.
+The bulbous corydalis tends to self-seed spontaneously.
+To obtain new young plants, you can collect the seeds from the current year and sow them in autumn.
 Give them a few days of stratification in the refrigerator.
-Sow on the surface of a special sowing soil mixed with sand.
+Sow on the surface of a special sowing compost mixed with sand.
 Water with a fine spray.
 Place the pots in a bright spot but sheltered from direct sunlight at 15°C and keep the substrate moist.
 Be patient, germination can sometimes take a while.
-Transplant into the garden when the seedling reach 5 cm in height.
+Transplant into the garden when the seedlings reach 5 cm in height.

-Since Corydalis solida is not bothered by competition from tree or bush roots, in a woodland garden it can be planted beneath deciduous trees alongside ferns, such as Dryopteris or Polystichum with their finely cut foliage, brunneras, Solomon’s seals, and a carpet of periwinkles.
-The luminous flowering of Dicentra spectabilis and epimediums will make excellent companions.
+Since the Corydalis solida is not bothered by competition from tree or bush roots, in a woodland garden, it can be planted under deciduous trees alongside ferns, such as Dryopteris or Polystichum with finely cut foliage, brunneras, Solomon’s seals, and a carpet of periwinkles.
+The bright blooms of Dicentra spectabilis and epimediums will make excellent companions.

-In a partially shaded rockery, it will thrive alongside Geranium nodosum, heucheras, purple creeping bugle, and campanulas.
+In a partially shaded rock garden, it will thrive alongside the Geranium nodosum, heucheras, purple creeping bugle, and campanulas.

 It will also be perfect near a water feature and at the base of marginal aquatic plants, such as rodgersias, hostas, ligularias, goat’s beards, and other astilbes that enjoy similar conditions.